Fill your College Details

 1. What is the Behavioral Assessment at Accenture?

-Use the STAR (Situation, Task, Action, Result) technique to structure your responses.
-This method helps you answer questions clearly and provides concrete examples of your skills.
+Use the STAR (Situation, Task, Action, Result) formula to address the questions.
+This format will help you to frame questions distinctly and give specific examples of your capabilities.

 3. Examples of Behavioral Questions and Model Answers

-• “Tell me about a time when you faced a challenging project.”
+• "Tell me about a difficult experience related to a project."

-• “Describe a situation where you had to work with a difficult team member.”
+• "Describe a situation where you needed to work with a coworker you did not get along with."

 Case Study, Group Discussion, Managerial Round, and Final Interview